 Facing Tian'anmen Square, Chairman Mao proclaimed the founding of the People's Republic of China from Tian'anmen Rostrum on 1 October 1949.
 After that, some important celebrations and events such as National Day celebrations and military parades are held in this square.

 Tian'anmen Square was renovated and enlarged several times in history.
-The latest one is in 2018, the square and Tian'anmen Tower were renovated for 2019 military parade.
+The latest one is in 2018, the square and Tian'anmen Tower were renovated for the 2019 military parade.

 Layout of Tian'anmen Square

 Tiananmen Square is surrounded by some world-class sights, such as Tian'anmen Tower on the north, Monument to the People's Heroes, and Mausoleum of Mao Zedong on the south, the Great Hall of the People on the west, and China National Museum on the east.